oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 The world is increasingly becoming a mobile-driven environment.
 There are well over one billion users in the world with smart phones, currently.
 Although Oppia is a response website for learners, there is much to gain by having a dedicated Android app.
 Maintaining a responsive website is challenging and there are almost certainly going to be issues when viewing the site on different devices.

 This project will introduce a dedicated mobile interface for Oppia, through either web views, targeted styling for the web application, or a native Android interface.
 This mobile interface will make it easier for users to access their profile, browse the gallery, and play through explorations.
-As a stretch, it's also desired to implement offline playing of explorations in the mobile app, or at least work toward that goal for future work.

 Expected results: An app which allows users to access primary portions of Oppia's website (the profile page, gallery, and learner view) and be able to play through an exploration.

 ### Required skills/knowledge

 Required:
-- Extensive comfort writing Java applications
+- Java and extensive comfort writing Java applications
 - Familiarity with Angular JS: the developer working on this project will need to understand how Oppia's frontend works

 Recommended:
 - Android development experience
 - Familiarity with Google app engine: depending on how the Android application is implemented, understanding how app engine serves content may be critical for implementing the app (we use Python in our app engine implementation)
+- Familiarity with RESTful APIs

 ## Creator dashboard